singhanju12340/MyTeacher/content/Database/Redis & MemCache.md

 auth session store
 realtime analytics

+`Redis can be configurated to expects all the data for a given request to be on a single node!**Choosing how to structure your keys is how you scale Redis.**

 _How much data redis single node can store:
 - **Available Physical Memory (RAM)** on the server where Redis is running.